 No, iBooks accepts only EPUB and Multi-Touch books.

-What’s an EPUB file?
+What is an EPUB file?

-How do I create an EPUB file?
+How do I create an ePub file?

-What’s a Multi-Touch book?
+What is a Multi-Touch book?

 How do I create a Multi-Touch book?